Moonshot Self Reported Market Capitalization Achieves $172,615.72 (MSHOT)

-Moonshot (MSHOT) traded 4.4% lower against the dollar during the twenty-four hour period ending at 9:00 AM ET on September 15th.
-Over the last week, Moonshot has traded down 21% against the dollar.
-One Moonshot coin can currently be purchased for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
-Moonshot has a market capitalization of $172,615.72 and $21,693.00 worth of Moonshot was traded on exchanges in the last day.
+Moonshot (MSHOT) traded down 4.4% against the dollar during the 24-hour period ending at 7:00 AM ET on September 16th.
+One Moonshot coin can currently be bought for about $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
+Moonshot has a total market cap of $172,615.72 and $21,693.00 worth of Moonshot was traded on exchanges in the last 24 hours.
+During the last week, Moonshot has traded down 21% against the dollar.

 - The Web3 Project (WEB3) traded up 213.7% against the dollar and now trades at $517.71 or 0.02213862 BTC.